 It has been known for a relatively long time that groundwater can produce a buffer effect on soil temperature, keeping soils warmer than air during cold periods, and vice versa (Frederick 1974; Ellenberg 1988; Geiger, Aron, and Todhunter 2009).
 Clara M. Frederick (1974) showed the existence of a buffer effect comparing soil temperatures taken at Cedar Bog (Ohio, United States) with temperatures from a neighbouring agricultural station.
-Recently, more soil temperature measurements have become available for mires of North America (Patrick A Raney, Fridley, and Leopold 2014), Western Europe (Fernández-Pascual et al. 2015) and Central Europe (Horsák et al. 2018).
+Recently, more soil temperature measurements have become available for mires of North America (Raney, Fridley, and Leopold 2014), Western Europe (Fernández-Pascual et al. 2015) and Central Europe (Horsák et al. 2018).
 Their comparison with air temperatures derived from models has shown that mire soils are indeed warmer in winter and cooler in summer, thus giving support to the existence of the groundwater thermal buffer (Fernández-Pascual et al. 2015; Horsák et al. 2018).
 Furthermore, the effect has been linked to the composition of mire flora and fauna (Horsák et al. 2018; Schenková et al. 2020), the growth rings of mire trees (Raney et al. 2016) and the role of mires as glacial refugia (Jiménez-Alfaro et al. 2016; Dítě et al. 2017).

 Since root-zone temperature is a major determinant of plant ecophysiology (Körner and Paulsen 2004), the groundwater buffer effect is expected to allow mire plants to live in a wider range of air temperatures than they could otherwise.
 Indeed, mires have a relatively homogeneous flora across their range despite their broad distribution.
 In Europe, fens are distributed from the Iberian Peninsula to boreal Fennoscandia and from low valleys to the alpine belt (Peterka et al. 2017).
 In the arctic, temperate-continental and suboceanic regions of boreal Russia mires make up an important part of the landscape, from 20 to 80 % of the surface of different regions stretching from Europe to the Pacific (Yurkovskaya 2012).
 In the United States, fens are distributed across the glaciated Midwest and Northeast, as well as portions of the Appalachian Mountains and mountainous West (Bedford and Godwin 2003).
 However, continued aridification is expected to significantly reduce the overall extent of wetlands as it has been shown in the Midwestern United States (Johnson and Leopold 1994).

-It is evident that the groundwater buffer effect will play a determinant role in the response of mire habitats to climate change (Patrick A. Raney 2014).
+It is evident that the groundwater buffer effect will play a determinant role in the response of mire habitats to climate change (Raney 2014).
 Both bogs and fens are actively peat forming and are dependent on precipitation, whereas fens rely also on sources of telluric water from mineral ground.
 Moreover, they show a mosaic of microreliefs and a specific plant cover zonation which makes them especially sensitive to small changes in wetness.
 Climate change affects the quantity, timing and spatial distribution of precipitation, leading to changes in surface wetness which alter the intensity or organic decomposition by disturbing the conditions for plant grow and the depth of air penetration (Bragg 2002).
-Global warming would also result in warmer groundwater delivered to fens and in drier conditions, but there is a gap of knowledge about the rate of such changes and their ecological consequences within the mires (Patrick A. Raney 2014).
+Global warming would also result in warmer groundwater delivered to fens, but there is a gap of knowledge about the rate of such changes and their ecological consequences within the mires (Raney 2014).